a-holm/MachinelearningAlgorithms/Classification/README.md

 Currently empty, check back soon for updates.

 ### **_KernelSVM_**
+Kernel SVM is basically an SVM (see folder **SupportVectorMachine**) which operates with kernels.
+Kernels use the inner product to help us transform the feature space to make it possible for Support Vector Machines to create a good hyperplane  to effectively classify non-linear feature sets.

-Kernel SVM is basically an SVM (see folder **SupportVectorMachine**) which has some 'slack' and allows features to be 'wrongly' classified to avoid overfitting the classifier.
+When I say that the SVM has a "soft margin" then that means that it has some 'slack' and allows features to be 'wrongly' classified to avoid overfitting the classifier.
 This also includes kernels.
-Kernels use the inner product to help us transform the feature space to make it possible for Support Vector Machines to create a good hyperplane with non-linear feature sets.

-I also added methods to check and predict non-linear data.

   * `breast-cancer-wisconsin.data` - Data used in some of the examples.
   * `howItWorksSoftMarginSVM.py` - The algorithm coded *from scratch*.
 This can basically do the same as the "*from scratch*" algorithm in folder **SupportVectorMachine**, but this is much more complex to account for margins and more dimensions involved.
   * `regularSoftMarginSVM.py` - The algorithm coded with Scikit-learn (python library for machine learning).
+  * `regularKernelSVM.py`- Kernel SVM in Python
+  * `regularKernelSVM.r`- Kernel SVM in R
+  * `Social_Network_Ads.csv` - The Data used in `regularKernelSVM.py` and `regularKernelSVM.r`.

 ### **_K-NearestNeighbors_**
 The K-nearest neighbors algorithm is a method used for classification and regression.
 The idea of K Nearest Neighbors classification is to best divide and separate the data based on clustering the data and to classify based on the proximity to it's K closest neighbors and their classifications.
 Where 'k' is the number of neighbors that are involved in the classification.